An Empirical Study of Generative AI Adoption in Software Engineering: Research Method

 \item A considerable portion of the activities involved cognitive offloading and support that do not map to a specific process in the standard.
 To capture such activities, we established a new category titled Personal Assistance to label activities such as brainstorming, knowledge search, learning, and problem solving. \end{itemize}

 For the rest of the questions, we conducted open coding in cycles.
 In the initial cycles, we identified emerging patterns of similarity or contradiction.
-Afterwards, we collapsed and expanded codes to understand any patterns.
+Afterwards, we collapsed and expanded the codes to understand any patterns.
 After we extracted the main themes and codes, we revised the codes assigned to each atomic item.
 The first author did the initial cycles.
-Then, the main themes and codes are established via discussions between the first and second authors.
-Additionally, for the Q20, i.e., challenges of using GenAI tools in SE, we mapped challenge codes to quality characteristics in the ISO/IEC 25059:2023 standard (Quality model for AI systems) \cite{ISO25059}.
+Then, the main themes and codes were established via discussions between the first and second authors.
+Additionally, for question Q20, i.e., challenges of using GenAI tools in SE, the first author mapped the challenge codes to quality characteristics in the ISO/IEC 25059:2023 standard (Quality model for AI systems) \cite{ISO25059}.
+The first and second authors then discussed and finalized these mappings for validation.

 All codes were validated by the third and fourth authors.
-During validation, mistakes in splitting responses into atomic parts are fixed, and some codes were revised.
+During validation, mistakes were corrected in splitting the responses into atomic parts and some codes were revised.
 For instance, a code labeling concerns on security, privacy, and copyright was split into three codes, i.e., concerns on security, privacy and ethics, and copyright and IP, for better clarity.
+All authors resolved disagreements through discussions and reached a consensus.
+We did not compute any interreviewer reliability metric since we sought consensus for all codes, as applied in other studies \cite{kafoe2025making}.